Smartel1/chessonomics-server/readme.md

 this command should be called first (right after connection).
 Server responds with 'hello <player_name>'

 ### find
 puts the player into queue of searching players.
-When opponent is found server responds with 'found <opponent_name>'
+When opponent is found server responds with 'started <opponent_name> <side>'